 Meth is extremely addictive and more powerful than any other speed, making it very seductive to anyone already fond of other forms of stimulants.
-Methamphetamine creates a rush by flooding the brain with dopamine, a neurotransmitter that plays a role in bodily movement, emotions and the feeling of pleasure and pain [source: Narconon].
+Methamphetamine creates a rush by flooding the brain with dopamine, a neurotransmitter that plays a role in bodily movement, emotions and the feelings of pleasure and pain [source: Narconon].

 Taking meth makes the user more alert.
 The heart races, breathing quickens and sweat glands kick into overdrive.
 Users may become extremely talkative or withdraw into a private sphere of self-interest.
 They often feel superhuman, empowered, more intelligent and more perceptive.
 Unlike opioid addiction, there is no medication available to combat meth cravings.

-Users can also maintain their interest in mundane activities for great lengths of time.
+Meth users can maintain their interest in mundane activities for great lengths of time.
 As a result, performance of repetitive tasks continues at a high level for hours and hours, when normally it might wane due to boredom.
-Assembly-line workers and others who perform the same physical motion over and over suddenly find their work to be invigorating and even fascinating when on crystal meth.
+Assembly-line workers and others who perform the same physical motion over and over suddenly find their work to be invigorating and even fascinating when high on crystal meth.
 Where life once seemed dreary and methodical, meth users may find that the drug keeps them "tuned in" to their work, speeding up their thoughts as well as their perception of the passing of time.

 Appetite is nearly nonexistent for someone on meth.
 This may make the drug seem tempting to a person trying to lose weight, but weight won't be the only thing that person loses.
-Over time, teeth decay, crack and fall out of the skull, a condition known as "meth mouth."
+Over time, teeth decay, crack and fall out of the skull, a condition known as meth mouth.
 Lesions can form on the skin from excessive scratching.

-Extended use of this stimulant can make people feel as if they've lost their minds.
-After days of staying awake, strange images dart in and out of the corners of the visual field, nonexistent sounds come from near and far, and the user's laser focus zeroes in on perceived threats or injustices.
+Extended use of the stimulant can make people feel as if they've lost their minds.
+After days of staying awake, strange images dart in and out of their peripheral vision, nonexistent sounds come from near and far, and the user's laser focus zeroes in on perceived threats or injustices.